Dannark/BWO/README.md

     - [ ] Think about the Logic and rules to limite players for placing items on world
     - [ ] Place Objects like walls, doors, foundation and so on

-## Focusing on / Doing Now / Missing:
+## Focusing on / Doing Now / Missing / Problems:
 - Enemy Attack Sync
 - Add NoSQL database
 - Login/Creation user
+- [Problem]Walk slip offset when walking

+### 16/08
+* Fixed enemy walk when it goes offscreen
+* Improviment on enemy's reaction when a player is on its range and attack delay
+* Synchronized Players Attack to Enemys

 ### 13/08
 * Added Effective Dart to the project (Massive refactoring)